Both Liverpool and London are rich in culture, stunning architecture and innovation but where should you invest?

 RW Invest in Liverpool

-Following the London Olympics in 2007, RW Invest sold a wealth of property in both East and South London.
-Between 2008 and 2014, business within the London market was flourishing – London was truly the place to invest.
+Following the London Olympics in 2012, RW Invest sold a wealth of property in both East and South London.
+Between 2008 and 2014, business within the London market was flourishing and London was the place to invest.
 Throughout 2015 and 2016, however, the market came to a halt and business proved slow.

 As we can now see, these years foreshadowed the all-time low the London property market is experiencing in 2017.
 In the face of London’s decline, we are now focusing on the Liverpool property market and have even relocated our headquarters from London to Liverpool.